Blutfahne: Sacred Nazi symbol

 After Hitler received the flag, he had it fitted to a new staff and finial; just below the finial was a silver dedication sleeve which bore the names of the 16 dead participants of the putsch.
 Bauriedl was one of the 16 honorees.
 In addition, the flag was no longer attached to the staff by its original sewn-in sleeve, but by a red-white-black intertwined cord which ran through the sleeve instead.
 In 1926, at the second Nazi Party congress at Weimar, Hitler ceremonially bestowed the flag on Joseph Berchtold, then head of the SS.
-The flag was thereafter treated as a sacred object by the Nazi Party and carried by SS-Sturmbannführer Jakob Grimminger at various Nazi Party ceremonies.
+The flag was thereafter treated as a sacred object by the Nazi Party and carried by SS–Sturmbannführer Jakob Grimminger at various Nazi Party ceremonies.
 One of the most visible uses of the flag was when Hitler, at the Party's annual Nuremberg rallies, touched other Nazi banners with the Blutfahne, thereby "sanctifying" them.
 This was done in a special ceremony called the "flag consecration" (Fahnenweihe).

-When not in use, the Blutfahne was kept at the headquarters of the Nazi Party in Munich (the Brown House) with an SS guard of honour.
+When not in use, the Blutfahne was kept at the headquarters of the Nazi Party, the Brown House in Munich with an SS guard of honour.
 The flag had a small tear in it, believed to have been caused during the Putsch, that went unrepaired for a number of years.

 Disappearance

 The Blutfahne was last seen in public at the Volkssturm induction ceremony on 18 October 1944 (not, as frequently reported, at Gauleiter Adolf Wagner's funeral six months previously).
-This ceremony was conducted by Heinrich Himmler and attended by Wilhelm Keitel, Heinz Guderian, Hans Lammers, Martin Bormann, Karl Fiehler, Wilhelm Schepmann and Erwin Kraus.
+This ceremony was conducted by Heinrich Himmler and attended by Wilhelm Keitel, Heinz Guderian, Hans Lammers, Martin Bormann, Karl Fiehler, Wilhelm Schepmann, and Erwin Kraus.

 After this last public display, the Blutfahne vanished.
 Its current whereabouts are unknown, but it is generally assumed to have been destroyed amidst the Allied bombing of Munich in 1945.
-Historian Mark Felton has stated he believes the Blutfahne was most likely taken as a souvenir by U.S. forces, and thus may still exist somewhere in the United States today.